G12/pixr/README.md

 to tsconfig.json TODO nead to research the effects of not using Ivy Apparently Ivy is new packaging tool to optimize deployement package for size efficiency ...

-// to set <base href="pixr"> build as follows
-// NOTE "prod" deprecated ng b --prod --base-href pixr ng build --configuration production --base-href pixr
+// to set <base href="pixr2"> build as follows ng build --configuration production --base-href pixr2

 Need to add dialog components to entry components
 entryComponents: [PortalInfoDialogComponent],